-Criminal exploitation occurs where a person or a group of people takes advantage of their contact with and influence over a young person to coerce
+Criminal exploitation occurs where a person or a group of people takes advantage of their contact with and influence over a young person to coerce or manipulate them into carrying out a criminal act.
+Examples of criminal exploitation are:

-- county lines

-- benefit fraud
+- county lines - benefit fraud

 - forced theft

 - forced begging

 - cannabis cultivation

 - money mule (where the young person's bank account is used by others for money laundering).